 I spent the first weekend of October 2017 in Philidelphia for the Roman Fitness Systems Mastermind.
 The entire weekend was an amazing experience.
 But as I watched the sunrise over the edge of the Philadelphia Airport on the morning I departed, I couldn’t stop thinking about what happened on the first day.

 Saturday morning was day one.
 And almost half of those in attendance were there for the first time.
-And with plenty of fresh faces, the first half-hour or so was dedicated to introductions.
+The first half-hour of the day became dedicated to introductions.

 If you’ve ever had to stand in front of a group of people, especially people you admire, the experience can be more terrifying than a haunted house filled with murderous demon clowns.